crispgm/kicker-cli/README.md

 # kicker-cli

-Foosball organization, event, and data analyzers based on [Kickertool]().
+A Foosball data aggregator, analyzers, and manager based on [Kickertool](https://app.kickertool.de/).

 Kickertool is a powerful tournament software that enables everyone to run foosball event.
 `kicker-cli` allows you to maintain data from Kickertool with the support of organization and event management,